Drazin Inverses in Categories: Drazin Inverses in Additive Categories

 In \cite[Thm 2]{robinson1987generalized}, Robinson and Puystjens provide conditions for being Drazin in an additive category in terms of kernels and cokernels.
 Here we revisit their result and show how their setup is in fact equivalent to being Drazin such that the \emph{complement} of the induced idempotent is split.

-In an additive category, the \textbf{complement} of an idempotent $e: A \to A$ is the endomorphism $e^c: A \to A$ defined as $e^c: =1_A - e$.
-Not that since $e$ is an idempotent, we have that $ee^c =0 = e^c e$.
+In an additive category, the \textbf{complement} of an idempotent $e: A \to A$ is the endomorphism $e^c \colon=1_A - e: A \to A$.
+Note that since $e$ is an idempotent, we have that $ee^c =0 = e^c e$.
 Moreover, the complement of an idempotent is again an idempotent, so we may consider when it splits.
 In an additive category, we say that an idempotent $e$ is \textbf{complement-split} if $e^c$ is split.
-In particular, we may consider a Drazin endomorphism whose induced idempotent is complement-split.
+In particular, we may consider a Drazin endomorphism whose induced idempotent (from Lemma \ref{lemma:e_x}) is complement-split.